yunhaixiang/yunhaimath/research.md

 - Brauer groups
 - Ramification theory
 - \\(\mathbb A^1\\)-enumerative geometry
-- Moduli spaces and algebraic stacks
+- Moduli spaces and stacks

 Outside my research interests, I have some side interests in the foundations of mathematics.